zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 ```
 Compilers don't have to emit warnings in this case.

-Because declaring override is important to get right and easy to get wrong, C++11 introduces declaring a function override.
+Because declaring `override` is important to get right and easy to get wrong, C++11 introduces declaring a function `override`.
 In which case you are asking the compiler to help check something is indeed overridden.
 ```cpp
 class Derived: public Base {